 The reason is simple: customers first have to register something they own—their smartphone, for example—with their payment service provider so they can complete the second security step.
 Although this is quick and easy, not every customer feels like doing that before checkout so some might stop shopping.

 But the important thing to remember is that the new rule applies to all customers in all online shops.
 So two-factor authentication will soon be the norm for everyone.
 And the advantage for business owners?
 The two-factor confirmation will lead to fewer wrong orders, which means fewer returns!

 - The EU directive PSD2 simplifies payment transactions for services such as PayPal.

 - Customers will need two-factor authentication to pay online.

 - The SCA is implemented by the payment service providers.

 - Online store owners ordinarily don’t have to change anything.

-If you read articles about the PSD2 and SCA in the coming weeks, you can rest easy.
+If you read articles about the PSD2 and SCA in the coming weeks, you can rest easy that your Jimdo shop is covered.
 To summarize, the SCA mostly refers to adjustments that will be made by payment service providers.
 Overall, the new regulation creates more security in the online world and that’s definitely welcome!